NicolasSiver/http-probe/README.md

 }
 ```

-Now in before hooks you can create an instance of HTTP Probe:
+Now in `before` hook you can create an instance of HTTP Probe:

 ```
 before(() => {